-Right-of-use asset No. of right- of-use assets leased Range of remaining term Average remaining lease term No. of leases with extension option No. of leases with termination options Office buildings 8 Up to 8 years 7 years 5 5 Storage facilities 2 Up to 2 years 1.5 years 2 2 IT Equipment 8 Up to 2.5 years 3 years 8
+June 30, 2022 Right-of-use asset No. of right- of-use assets leased Range of remaining term Average remaining lease term No. of leases with extension option No. of leases with termination options Office buildings 11 Up to 7 years 5.5 years 8 9 Storage facilities 2 Up to 1 year 1 year 2 1 IT Equipment 8 Up to 1.5 years 1.5 year 8 June 30, 2021 Right-of-use asset No. of right- of-use assets leased Range of remaining term Average remaining lease term No. of leases with extension option No. of leases with termination options Office buildings 8 Up to 8 years 6.5 years 5 6